-Below are some questions to be explored when considering treatment –
+Below are some questions which should be explored when considering treatment –

-The severity of fungal nail infection is classified depending on the percentage of nail affected, this is simply a guide.
+The classification of the severity of a fungal nail infection, is based on the percentage of nail affected, this should only serve as a simple guide.

 Mild – less than 40% of the nail is affected

 Severe– the whole nail is affected

 A typical scenario of the process when diagnosing and treating a fungal nail infection is as follows:

 Positive laboratory result > start treatment:

 Mild to Moderate infections – The Podiatrist may consider recommending the use of topical treatments or other treatment options such as photo-therapy using low laser therapy.

 Moderate to severe infections – The Podiatrist may consider referring on for systemic medication by careful selection of the patient, plus the use of a topical treatment.

 Painless removal of the nail under local anaesthetic, and treating the nail bed with an anti-fungal agent, may be considered as a last resort if all other treatment has failed.